-(Vol. 6, p.
-697 § 13, 1979).

-- 3. The area to be used for the subsurface disposal field shall be selected and maintained so that it is free from encroachment by buildings or other structures.
+- 1. An OSDS shall be located on the same lot as the premises being served, or if an easement is obtained and recorded, on other property if approved by the Health Officer. - 2.
+Persons shall design and install an OSS system to meet the minimum horizontal separations shown in table IV, Minimum Horizontal Separations in WAC 246-272A-0210 or amendments hereafter. - 3.
+The area to be used for the subsurface disposal field shall be selected and maintained so that it is free from encroachment by buildings or other structures.
 The area shall not be subject to vehicular traffic, nor compaction by large animals, and shall not be covered with a water-impervious surface. - 4.
-The area to be used for the OSDS shall have soil which is not excessively permeable nor impermeable to allow proper retention and treatment by the soil. - 5.
 The OSDS shall not be located in an area where surface water will accumulate nor an area subject to flooding.
-Provisions shall be made to minimize flow or accumulation of surface water over the OSDS. - 6.
-No part of an OSDS shall be installed in a state flood control zone, before a flood control zone permit is obtained from the State Department of Ecology.
+Provisions shall be made to minimize flow or accumulation of surface water over the OSDS.
+(Ord.
+2022-007, 2022; Vol. 6, p.
+697 § 13, 1979)

-13.04.090 Determination of soil characteristics.
+13.04.090 Determination of Soil Characteristics.

-- 1. Preliminary tests for subdivisions shall be made in accordance with department standards, including but not limited to the following: - .
-A sketch of the parcel of land to be subdivided with its location indicated; - a.
-Dimensions of each lot with proposed lot and block numbers; - Elevations shown by contour lines at intervals of five feet or less.
-If individual sewage disposal systems are contemplated; - c.
-Approximate location of all natural features such as rock outcroppings, wooded areas, marshes, area subject to flooding and the location, width, name and direction of flow of all watercourses including those which are seasonal or periodic; - Existing and proposed uses of the property, including the use of all existing structures which will remain on the property after platting, including buildings, ditches, buried conduits, etc.; - e.
-At least one soil log be dug to a depth of seven feet on each five acres.
-Additional tests may be required where the soil structure varies, if large disposal areas are required or if groundwater or impermeable soils are within five feet of ground surface; - f.
-A description of the soil from subdivision (6) above. - 2.
-At least one soil log to a depth of seven feet shall be performed at the site of each disposal area.
-This requirement may be waived by the health officer if adequate soil information is available.
-Additional tests may be required where the soil structure varies or if large disposal areas are required. - 3.
-Percolation tests may be required by the health officer where soil logs yield unconfirming results. - 4.
-All percolation tests and soil logs shall be verified by the health officer. - If a sufficient amount of information is not available on groundwater conditions, the health officer may require that percolation tests and soil logs be conducted during the months of suspected high groundwater conditions. - All soil tests shall be conducted using a uniform procedure developed by the secretary and the health officer.
-(Vol. 6, p.
-697 § 12, 1979).
+1. Preliminary tests for subdivisions shall be made in accordance with department standards, including but not limited to the following:

+- a.
+A sketch of the parcel of land to be subdivided with its location indicated; - b.
+Dimensions of each lot with proposed lot and block numbers; - c.
+Elevations shown by contour lines at intervals of five feet or less.
+If individual sewage disposal systems are contemplated; - d.
+Approximate location of all natural features such as rock outcroppings, wooded areas, marshes, area subject to flooding and the location, width, name and direction of flow of all watercourses including those which are seasonal or periodic; - e.
+Existing and proposed uses of the property, including the use of all existing structures which will remain on the property after platting, including buildings, ditches, buried conduits, etc.; - f.
+At least one soil log be dug to a depth of six feet on each proposed lot.
+Additional tests may be required where the soil structure varies, if large disposal areas are required or if groundwater or impermeable soils are within five feet of ground surface. - 2.
+At least one soil log to a depth of six feet shall be performed at the site of each disposal area.
+This requirement may be waived by the Health Officer if adequate soil information is available.
+Additional tests may be required if the soil structure varies or if large disposal areas are required. - 3.
+Percolation tests may be required by KCPHD if soil logs yield unconfirming results. - 4.
+All percolation tests and soil logs shall be conducted by KCPHD. - 5.
+If a sufficient amount of information is not available on groundwater conditions, KCPHD may require that additional testing be conducted during the months of suspected high groundwater conditions. - 6.
+All soil tests shall be conducted using a uniform procedure developed by KCPHD.
+(Ord.
+2022-007, 2022; Vol. 6, p.
+697 § 12, 1979)

-13.04.100 Designer program.
+13.04.100 Designer Program.

-1. Each OSDS intended to serve a single-family residence, duplex, or where anticipated daily flows are less than one thousand two hundred gallons per day, shall be designed and certified by a designer possessing a valid permit issued by the health officer under Section 13.04.040, or by the health officer.

-2. Each OSDS intended to serve facilities where anticipated sewage flows are one thousand two hundred gallons per day or greater shall be designed by a sanitary, civil, or professional engineer, or by the health officer.
-(Vol. 6, p.
-697 § 15, 1979).
+- 1. Each OSDS intended to serve a single-family residence, duplex, or where anticipated daily flows are less than one thousand two hundred gallons per day, shall be designed and certified by a designer possessing a valid license per Chapter 246-272A WAC. - 2.
+Each OSDS intended to serve facilities where anticipated sewage flows are three thousand five hundred gallons per day or greater shall be designed by a sanitary, civil, or professional engineer, and be permitted by Washington State Department of Health.
+(Ord.
+2022-007, 2022; Vol. 6, p.
+697 § 15, 1979)

-13.04.110 Design and construction - Generally.
+13.04.110 Design and Construction - Generally.